Associate Professor, Rural Sociology

 Leigh’s research blog is maintained on this site.

-She is completing her PhD in Wildlife and Fisheries Sciences at Texas A&M University in August 2014.
+She completed her PhD in Wildlife and Fisheries Sciences at Texas A&M University in August 2014.
 She holds degrees Environmental Humanities, MS from the University of Utah and Environmental Science, BA from Willamette University.
-Off campus Leigh enjoys hiking, birding, gardening and knitting.
+Off-campus Leigh enjoys hiking, birding, gardening and knitting.

 Amanda Bentley Brymer